ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 Human players should never get assigned to these IDs.
 If your match has observers in them, they could have IDs 13+, but will not conflict with the reserved IDs.

+### Hey were are the Quest Stacks?
+Not in the replay that's for sure.
+For whatever reason, the state of quests and quest completions are not stored in the replay.
+Some units may have `Upgrade` Tracker events associated with them, but they are very inconsistently used.
+So until Blizzard adds these events into the replay, the only way to reconstruct quest stacks is to simluate the game based on the input events in GameEvents and track the results.

 ## Match Basics